OxfordIonTrapGroup/ndscan/README.md

 but is expected to be useful in any laboratory environment where complex experiments are actively built and debugged.

+**`ndscan` is currently largely undocumented pre-alpha software.
+While it is in active use within the Ion Trap Quantum Computing group, tread carefully for now.**

 Getting started
 ---------------